swati-rajwal/pain_monitoring_task/README.md

 2. Click on '+' sign on top navigation bar and select 'New project' option.
 3. Select 'Import project' and then click on the 'Repo by URL' button
 4. Paste our current [GitHub URL](https://github.com/swati-rajwal/pain_monitoring_task) under the 'Git repository URL' textbox.
 On the pavlovia page, you can rename the default 'Project name' to suit your project's requirements.
 5. Voilà!
 The task is instantly ready to use for your experiment.
+Remember, the participant data (.csv and .log files) will be stored under `data` directory

 ## 🎯Application
 This task helped us collect pain ratings and highlight the importance of short-term variability in chronic musculoskeletal pain and its potential as a predictor of clinical outcomes.
 Please read our paper as cited below for more details.